 The LREC/LREAB is closely monitoring the COVID-19 virus situation.
 This page will be continually updated with new information as decisions are made.
-June 5, 2020 Office reopening: The LREC/LREAB offices are now open to the public.
-We are operating with a rotating skeleton staff, which may result in longer processing times.
-If you do not […]
+April 12, 2021 The LREC/LREAB offices will be fully staffed beginning Monday, April 12.
+If you do not need to speak with a staff member about your paperwork, we ask that you limit […]

 At its June 20, 2019 meeting, the Louisiana Real Estate Commission approved a motion regarding the use of federal proprietary purchase agreements/contracts in place of the mandatory purchase agreement prescribed by the LREC.
 See below for the text of the adopted motion: LREC will not censure, suspend, fine, or impose civil penalties or continuing education […]